childcare-app-org/daycare/README.md

 - View active visits at their assigned hospital
 - View today's completed visits
+- View child information with reason for visit and expandable visit history
 - Create new visits (for new or returning patients) with:
   - Reason for visit (quick-select pills: Fever, Asthma/Rash, Infectious Disease, Undiagnosed + custom text)
   - Pickup time and notes